ParasSharma7/Alexa-BackUp/README.md

 3. Run backup.py .

-4. Fill the ID, Access Key and Bucket Name fields with the above respectively.
+4. Fill the Access Key, Secret Key and Bucket Name fields with the above respectively.

 5. Say to Alexa, `"Back me up"`.